ADLD Research Roadmap

 Functional Screening Platform

-Compound screens with Rarebase (formerly Transcriptabio) on engineered oligodendrocyte models to surface drugs that normalize the LMNB1 disease signature
+Past compound screens with a rare-disease drug-repurposing partner on engineered oligodendrocyte models surfaced candidates that normalize the LMNB1 disease signature.

 Underway